Nitrous Oxide Laughing Gas

 It is a colourless gas that some say is slightly sweet smelling and tasting.
 It can be found in different forms such as whipped cream chargers ‘whippets’ which are small silver cartridges.
 It can also come as crackers with balloons attached or as balloons that have been filled with the gas.

 It is inhaled, sometimes referred to as ‘nagging’

 There are always risks with drugs, it is safer not to use.

 It is important to note that each person will react differently to a substance.
-Effects can be based on a number of factors depending on; how much is taken and the dose which sometimes can be unknown, personal factors such as the persons seize and mental health, if the person has consumed the substance before and if other drugs, alcohol or prescription medication are used at the same time.
+Effects can be based on a number of factors depending on; how much is taken and the dose which sometimes can be unknown, personal factors such as the persons mental health, if the person has consumed the substance before and if other drugs, alcohol or prescription medication are used at the same time.

 Below are common effects that a person may feel:

 - Effects start almost immediately peaking at about 10-30 seconds after use, but the effects are short lived meaning they don't last long

 - It can cause 'dissociative effects'

 - People can feel euphoric, giddy and want to giggle or laugh

 - Some people may get a head ache, dizziness or blurred vision